Internet Asks: βIs Garlic Acidic?β

 Why Does pH Level Matter?

-Well, the pH level of the foods we consume can impact our overall health.
+The pH level of the foods we consume can impact our overall health.
 When our body becomes too acidic, it can lead to a variety of health problems, such as inflammation, acid reflux, and even cancer.
 By consuming alkaline foods, we can help keep our body's pH level in balance and reduce the risk of these health issues.

 Garlic and Acid Reflux